 Here, an award can be days off, an extra vacation day, a monetary gift, or a certificate.
 The key is ensuring that your incentives and rewards are based on performance.

-You need to identify what metrics matter most for employee performance and create a plan around those metrics and where it gives recognition to work well done.
+You need to identify what metrics matter most for employee performance and create a plan around those metrics, and where it gives recognition for work well done.

 For example, if your call center agents are measured by call time and average handle time per call, then offer incentives based on these criteria (for example,” For every minute you exceed the average handle time by 10 seconds, you will receive $0.05).
 When creating incentives or reward schemes, consider what would work best for your business.
 As Dale Carnegie said when referring to the motivational power of acknowledgment and rewards in the workplace, “People work for money but go the extra mile for recognition, praise, and rewards.”